 - Significant disfigurement

-Car Accident Claim Time Limits in New York
+What Is The Car Accident Claim Time Limits in New York

-If you meet the definition of serious injury or you feel dissatisfied with the settlement offer from your insurance company, you must file your lawsuit within three years of the date of the accident.
+If you meet the definition of serious injury or you feel dissatisfied with the settlement offer from your car insurance company, you must file your lawsuit within three years of the date of the accident.
 The court will refuse to hear your case now and at any point in the future if you miss this deadline.
-Since some injuries, such as whiplash, concussion, and soft tissue injuries don’t show up right away, we strongly encourage you to seek immediate medical attention even if you don’t seem injured.
+Since a bodily injury, such as whiplash, concussion, and soft tissue injuries don’t show up right away, we strongly encourage you to seek immediate medical attention even if you don’t seem injured.
 The attorney for the other party will challenge the legitimacy of your injuries otherwise.

-Exception: Injury Claims Against The Government
+Exception: Car Insurance Injury Claims Against The Government

 The car accident claim time limits change when you intend to file a claim for compensation for injuries against the state government.
 Unlike an accident claim against a private individual where you have three years to make a claim, the government allows just one year from the date of the accident when you intend to sue a city or county.
 Additionally, you have 90 days to file a formal complaint in both instances.

 When your claim is against the state of New York, you have only 90 days to file a lawsuit.
 The one exception to this is when you haven’t completed medical treatment and therefore don’t have the final figure for your lawsuit against the state.
 In this case, you have 90 days to file an intent to file a lawsuit.